MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/Cant-scan-from-USB-scanner-after-win11-restarts.md

 1. Open Windows Terminal, PowerShell, or Command Prompt as an administrator.

-1. Type the `sc.exe stop StiSvc` command, and then select **Enter** to stop the WIA service.
+1. Type the `sc.exe stop StiSvc` command, and then select the **Enter** key to stop the WIA service.
    :::image type="content" source="media/cant-scan-from-USB-scanner-after-win11-restarts/cant-scan-stop-wia-service.png" alt-text="Stopping WIA service command":::

-1. Type the `sc.exe start StiSvc` command, and then select **Enter** to start the WIA service.
+1. Type the `sc.exe start StiSvc` command, and then select the **Enter** key to start the WIA service.
 When the service completes the restart, the WIA driver will be able to retrieve the document from the USB scanner.
    :::image type="content" source="media/cant-scan-from-USB-scanner-after-win11-restarts/cant-scan-restart-wia-service.png" alt-text="Starting WIA service command":::

 1. Check if you're able to scan the document.